peysal/spock-samples/README.md

 have structured and easy to read code sample explaining the functionality of Groovy.
 Instead of writing Groovy script, I decided to start this mini project using Spock as a way expressing Groovy functionality.

-What you can expect from this mini project:<br>
+What benefit you can reap from this mini project:<br>
 *	Basic knowledge using groovy.
 *	Basic knowledge using Spock.
 *	Accidently learning BDD.